Occasionally, online monitoring processes get stale data

 I believe that the cause of this issue is a stale shared memory segment between the Dispatcher art process and the OnMon process.
 Typically, this shmem segment gets cleaned up, so there is no problem.
 And, I've seen that if I ctrl-c in the OnMon window, the shmem segment does get cleaned up.
 However, there are cases in which the segment does not get cleaned up, and with the current code, the bad state can persist for a number of invocations of run_demo (e.g. if the user doesn't 'ipcrm -a' between them).

-#1 Updated by Kurt Biery over 1 year ago
+#1 Updated by Kurt Biery almost 2 years ago

 Eric and I have talked about a couple of options to handle this, but nothing seems ideal so far.